Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Preliminaries

 Suppose we have a lifted action $\gamma:\mathbb{C}^{*}\rightarrow\textrm{Aut}(M,L)$ such that $\gamma(\mathbb{S}^{1})$ preserves $h$.
 Let holomorphic vector field $X$ be the generator of $\gamma$ such that

 Note that it automatically implies $\exp(4\pi\textrm{Im}X)=id_{M}$.
-We can obtain a Hamiltonian function of $X$ by taking derivative along this lifted action.
-We define
+We can obtain a Hamiltonian function of $X$ by taking derivative along the lifted action.
+Define

-then it can be verified directly that $\iota_{X}\omega=i\bar{\partial}f$.
-Change the lifting by a character will change $f$ up to a constant.
-Usually, we use $\phi=-\log h$ to denote the metric, then the definition of $f$ is written as
+It can be verified that $\iota_{X}\omega=i\bar{\partial}f$, and change the lifting $\gamma$ by a character will change $f$ by a constant.
+As usual, we use $\phi=-\log h$ to denote the Hermitian metric $h$, then the above formula can be shortly written as

+We will call $f$ the Hamiltonian function \textit{induced} by the lifted action $\gamma$, which is not necessarily normalized.